iftec/BigBangBookstore/README.md

 <p dir="auto"><a target="_blank" rel="noopener noreferrer" href="https://github.com/iftec/bigbangbookstore/blob/main/documentation/entity_relationships.webp?raw=true"><img src="https://github.com/iftec/bigbangbookstore/blob/main/documentation//entity_relationships.webp?raw=true" alt="layouts" style="max-width: 100%;"></a></p>

 * Once the user has registered on the site, their sign-up information is stored along with a unique ID in the database.
-* Everytime the user creates an order, this unique ID is stored with that order in a separate 'orders' table.
+* Every time the user creates an order, this unique ID is stored with that order in a separate 'orders' table.

 ### Process